andersonopt/website/content/blog/product-release-notes-3-20-20.md

 # **Fixes**

-* Fixed an issue with buffers not showing correctly on some objects.
+* Corrected an issue where buffers were not showing correctly on some objects.
+* Fixed an issue where adding a star rating in the parcel table would undo any filtering that was previously set on the table.
+Filter and rate away!
 * Continued updates to backend infrastructure to support site stability.